FudaWiki/fudawiki-files/hanafuda/games/sakura.md

 |**Chi** - ち|[![Bush Clover with Boar](/sheldonchen-cards/70.svg#hanafuda-card =50x)](/en/hanafuda/suits/bush-clover#boar)[![Susuki Grass with Geese](/sheldonchen-cards/81.svg#hanafuda-card =50x)](/en/hanafuda/suits/susuki-grass#geese)[![Maple with Deer](/sheldonchen-cards/100.svg#hanafuda-card =50x)](/en/hanafuda/suits/maple#deer)|A.k.a **'Boar-Deer-Geese'**</br>(Inoshikagan/Ganbo)|

 # Notable Variations
+## Victory Scoring
-There are two main variations in overall scoring: the one which counts points cumulatively across rounds, used by Hanafuda Hawaii Style, and the one which instead counts round victories, used by Paradise Factors.
+There are two main variations in overall scoring: the one which **counts points cumulatively across rounds**, used by Hanafuda Hawaii Style and is the one described in the main part of this page, and the one which instead **counts round victories**, used by Paradise Factors, which will be explained here:

-The cumulative points system is the one described in the main part of this page.
-The round-counting system works as follows:

-Whenever a player wins a round, they receive a single token.
-If they win by at least 50 points, they instead receive two tokens, and if by at least 100 points, three tokens.
-Once the agreed-upon number of rounds has been played, the player with the greatent number of tokens is the winner.
+Whenever a player wins a round, it is counted as a single **victory**, and once the agreed-upon number of rounds has been played, **the player with the most victories wins the game**.

+There are several optional rules to make the game more exciting:
+- **Basa** - If a player wins and their score is 100 (or more) points higher than their opponent(s), then it is counted as a **double victory**.
+If the player manages to do this during a round in which a Yaku isn't formed, then it is called **Shira Basa**.
+- **Chu** - If a player wins and their score is 50 (or more) points higher than their opponent(s), then it is counted as a **double victory**.
+- Sometimes Chu and Basa are combined such that **Chu counts as a double victory**, and **Basa counts as a triple victory**.

+## *Oi-bana* (追い花, "chasing flowers")
+Oi-bana is a Sakura variant which can be played by a maximum of 6 players, but only 2 players participate during the round; the rest are eliminated via an auction.

+Each player is dealt 8 cards.
+Starting with the dealer counter-clockwise, each player must bid an amount.
+There is only one round of bidding per round in the game, and the two highest bidders win the auction.

+The other players must shuffle back their cards into the deck and place 8 cards face up on the field, and the rest of the deck face-down as the draw pile.
+The two auction winners participate in a 2-player matching round, and the winner is paid by the loser the amount that the loser has bid.

+> Basa and Chu rules can optionally be applied here: A double victor is paid by the loser twice the loser's bid, and a triple victor is paid three times the loser's bid.
+{.is-info}

 # Strategy
 There are four cards that contribute to 2 yaku each; thus, these should be considered more valuable than others and priority should be given to their capture.
 These are the [![monthicon_3.png](/hanafuda/icons/monthicon_3.png =20x)Curtain](/en/hanafuda/suits/cherry-blossom#flower-viewing-curtain), [![monthicon_7.png](/hanafuda/icons/monthicon_7.png =20x)Boar](/en/hanafuda/suits/bush-clover#boar), [![monthicon_9.png](/hanafuda/icons/monthicon_9.png =20x)Sake Cup](/en/hanafuda/suits/chrysanthemum#sake-cup), and [![monthicon_10.png](/hanafuda/icons/monthicon_10.png =20x)Deer](/en/hanafuda/suits/maple#deer).
 Among these, the ![monthicon_3.png](/hanafuda/icons/monthicon_3.png =20x)Curtain is worth 20 points on its own as well, making it the most valuable card in the game.